Napbad/dream/README.md

-# Dream Project
+# dap Project

-Welcome to the **Dream** project repository!
+Welcome to the **dap** project repository!
 This project is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-**Dream** project is the first generation compiler of a programming language called **Dream**.
+**dap** project is the first generation compiler of a programming language called **dap**.

 ## Overview

-The **Dream** project is developed and maintained by [Napbad](https://github.com/Napbad).
+The **dap** project is developed and maintained by [Napbad](https://github.com/Napbad).
 This repository contains the source code, documentation, and other resources related to the project.

 ## License